LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 > ## Challenge Activities
 >
-> 1. Select a subset of rows in the *surveys_df* DataFrame that contain data from
+> 1. Select a subset of rows in the *articles_df* DataFrame that contain articles
->    the year 1999 and that contain weight values less than or equal to 8.
-How
->    many columns did you end up with?
-What did your neighbor get?
+>    from at least 2 authors in Spanish.
+How many rows did you end up with?
+>    What did your neighbor get?
 > 2. You can use the *isin* command in python to query a DataFrame based upon a
 >    list of values as follows:
->    *surveys_df[surveys_df['species_id'].isin([listGoesHere])]*.
+>    *articles_df[articles_df['Publisher'].isin([listGoesHere])]*.
 Use the *isin* function
->    to find all plots that contain particular species in
->    the surveys DataFrame.
-How many records contain these values?
+>    to find all articles from particular publishers.
+How many records did you get?
 > 3. Experiment with other queries.
-Create a query that finds all rows with a weight value > or equal to 0.
+Create a query that finds all rows with
+>    an *AuthorCount* of 0 or less.
-> 4. The *~* symbol in Python can be used to return the OPPOSITE of the selection that you specify in python.
+> 4. The *~* symbol in Python can be used to return the OPPOSITE of the
-> It is equivalent to **is not in**.
-Write a query that selects all rows that are NOT equal to 'M' or 'F' in the surveys
+>    selection that you specify in python.
+It is equivalent to **is not in**.
+>    Write a query that selects all rows that are NOT in English.
-> data.
 {: .challenge}

 # Using Masks